julianpietsch/baby/README.md

 ...     for t in range(1,6)]
 ```

-Send images to the crawler in time-order.
-Here we additionally request that
+Send images to the crawler in time-order (here a batch of size 1).
+We
-outlines are optimised to edge predictions, and that lineage assignments,
+additionally request that outlines are optimised to edge predictions, and that
-binary edge-masks and volume estimates (using the conical method) should be
+lineage assignments, binary edge-masks and volume estimates (using the conical
-output at each time point.
+method) should be output at each time point.

 ```python
 >>> segmented_series = [crawler.step(